HudsonNock/Air-Hockey-Sim/README.md

 # ⚙️ Electro-Mechanical System
 [table of contents](#table-of-contents)

 This project is part of a multiyear effort.
-Our team **inherited the electromechanical subsystem** from the previous group (this was the only major component we retained) though we made several adjustments and improvements.
+Our team **inherited the electromechanical subsystem** from the previous group (this was the only major component we retained), though we ended up redesiging the mechanical aspect.

-The system consists of a **Core-XY gantry** mounted on a custom wooden air hockey table (approximately **1 m × 2 m**) that covers half the table’s surface.
+The original system consists of a **Core-XY gantry** mounted on a custom wooden air hockey table (approximately **1 m × 2 m**) that covers half the table’s surface.
 The gantry is driven by **two motors with timing belts**, each connected to **motor drivers** and controlled via an **STM32 “Blue Pill” microcontroller**.
 Both motors include **encoders** connected over **SPI** for feedback.

 ![](docs/IMG_20251113_114419409.jpg)